 Multi-Element Wingtip System

-Instead of relying on a single winglet surface, TRINITAIR introduces a coordinated aerodynamic interaction system that influences vortex formation, aerodynamic loading and overall lift-to-drag efficiency.
+Instead of relying on a single winglet surface, TRINITAIR introduces a coordinated multi-element system that actively shapes vortex formation, aerodynamic loading and lift-to-drag efficiency.

 From Winglet to Aerodynamic System